kovacsx/techchallenge/README.md

 # techchallenge (done as part of a work interview)

 Should support any platform that supports C++17 and has CMake.
-Also uses Google Test as test framework.
+Also uses Google Test as test framework (included as submodule)

 Configure using CMake (assuming it's cloned in 'techchallenge'):